WG on Synthetic Biology

 Content of the opinion:

-In this second Opinion (Opinion II), the Scientific Committees (SCs) addressed the five subsequent questions focused on the implications of likely developments in SynBio on human and animal health and the environment and on determining whether existing health and environmental risk assessment practices of the European Union for Genetically Modified Organisms (GMOs) are also adequate for SynBio.
-Additionally, the SCs were asked to provide suggestions for revised risk assessment methods and risk mitigation procedures, including safety locks.
+In Opinion I on Synthetic Biology (SynBio), the three Scientific Committees SCHER, SCENIHR and SCCS answered three questions from the European Commission on the scope, definition and identification of the relationship between SynBio and genetic engineering and the possibility of distinguishing the two.
+The definition reads: Synthetic Biology is the application of science, technology and engineering to facilitate and accelerate the design, manufacture and/or modification of genetic materials in living organisms.
+In Opinion II, the three Scientific Committees addressed five questions focused on the implications of likely developments in SynBio for humans, animals and the environment and on determining whether existing health and environmental risk assessment practices of the European Union for Genetically Modified Organisms are adequate for SynBio.
+Additionally, the Scientific Committees were asked to provide suggestions for revised risk assessment methods and risk mitigation procedures including safety locks.

-Synthetic biology; biotechnology; bioengineering; genetic engineering; microbiology; molecular biology; Regulatory framework; genetically modified organisms (GMO); risk assessment; risk assessment methodology; risk mitigation; Genetic part libraries; Minimal cells and designer chassis; Protocells and artificial cells; Xenobiology; DNA synthesis and genome editing; Citizen science; Do-It-Yourself biology
+Synthetic biology; biotechnology; bioengineering; genetic engineering; microbiology; molecular biology; regulatory framework; genetically modified organisms (GMO); risk assessment; risk assessment methodology; risk mitigation; genetic part libraries; minimal cells; designer chassis; protocells and artificial cells; xenobiology; DNA synthesis and genome editing; citizen science; Do-It-Yourself biology

 Opinion to be cited as:

-SCENIHR (Scientific Committee on Emerging and Newly Identified Health Risks), SCHER (Scientific Committee on Health and Environmental Risks), SCCS (Scientific Committee on Consumer Safety), Synthetic Biology II - Risk assessment methodologies and safety aspects, Opinion, May 2015.
+SCENIHR (Scientific Committee on Emerging and Newly Identified Health Risks), SCHER (Scientific Committee on Health and Environmental Risks), SCENIHR (Scientific Committee on Emerging and Newly Identified Health Risks), SCCS (Scientific Committee on Consumer Safety), Synthetic Biology III – Research priorities, Opinion, December 2015.